 Most people think of going deep into the country to get to vineyards.
-Surprisingly within ninety-minutes from Barcelona, you can visit several vineyards.
+Surprisingly within ninety minutes from Barcelona, you can visit one of 15 wine regions in Spain.
 One is a short twenty-minute drive from the city.
 If you’re not driving, you can still reach a few of the vineyards with public transportation.
 There are several Barcelona tours related to the vineyards and wine tasting.
 If you don’t want to go to the vineyards, you can still try the local and regional wines.
 Several wine tastings are available in various locations throughout the city.

 What To Do In Barcelona Spain

 There are countless things to do in Barcelona.
 You can experience several Barcelona tours including walking, food, and bike tours.
 You will want to spend some time at Barcelona beach to relax or go on a boat trip.
 Alternately, you can get active with beach and water sports.
 The Barcelona Pass is great to get when you plan on visiting a lot of places and want to save some money.
 Here are some Barcelona sightseeing activities and places to visit in Barcelona you should not miss when you plan your trip.